-Fall is celebrated much more than our Autumn.
+Fall is celebrated much more in New York than our Autumn back in the UK.
 Shops stock golden-leaved wreathes from September, celebrating Harvest Festival, Halloween and Thanksgiving.

 Yesterday was our first American Halloween.
-It’s a really big deal here.
+It’s a really big deal here in New York.
 Even adults (mainly women) dress up.
 We passed several full-size witches and kittens on the way to school, and a guy in a rather alarming masked jumpsuit posing with a plastic axe in front of the Charging Bull.
 There was also a huge police presence, though we didn’t notice any more sirens than usual.

 Just as in the UK, all the shops were festooned in the obligatory cobwebs, pumpkins, ghosts and vampires.
 But what I hadn’t expected was people calling out ‘Happy Halloween’ to each other on the streets.

-B’s nursery went to the other extreme – all children were to be sent in with their costumes in labelled bags ready for their own parade.
+B’s nursery, The Learning Experience Manhattan, went to the other extreme – all children were to be sent in with their costumes in labelled bags ready for their own parade.
 There were strawberries, pirates, fairies (B), Doc McStuffins, ‘Fame’ dancers, puppies, dinosaurs and several Frozen characters… it was brilliant.
 B is the only child in her class to have a sibling, so T was granted special permission to join the parade and after-party.

 Battery Park City had asked residents to sign up in advance if they wished to host Halloween parties, so we were given a list of approved apartments in all the neighbouring buildings.
 We decided to stick to our own building as it was so cold, and the girls took turns picking apartments off the list.
 B was v alarmed by the bigger children’s costumes, and burst into tears when we turned a corner and met a werewolf, a skeleton and Queen Elsa.
 She started wailing “Bite!
 No!
 Bite!
 Cuddles!”, clawing at my coat to be picked up.
 The children quickly took off their masks, but B was unconvinced and made us leave the floor altogether.